ardhysevenfold/R_scalper_mt5/README.md

 5.  **Velocity Tracking**:
     - Tracks the _change_ in signal score between bars to detect strengthening or weakening moves.
     - Used for adaptive trailing stop adjustments and dynamic lot sizing.

+6.  **Signal Smoothing (Blended Weighted Average)**:
+    - Combines weighted average of recent closed candles with a dampened current candle contribution.
+    - **SignalSmoothingCandles**: Number of closed candles to average (1-10, default per profile).
+    - **CurrentCandleBlend**: Weight factor for the forming candle (0.0-1.0, where 0.0 = closed candles only, 1.0 = current candle only).
+    - Results in smooth yet responsive signal scoring that adapts to market conditions.

 **Entry Condition**: `Total Score` >= `MinSignalScore`